jaanga/moon/voyager/altitude/readme.md

 ### Mission

-To display the landscape so that different elevations have different colors
+To display the terrain of the Moon so that different elevations have different colors

 ### Notes

-This revision uses the older THREE.SphereGeometry and is slow and shows onl 720  360 data points.
+This revision uses the older THREE.SphereGeometry and is slow and shows only 720 x 360 data points.
-As and when we figure out how to do vertex colors in THREE.SphereBufferGeometry then the scripts will be faster and have higher resolution
+As and when we figure out how to do vertex colors with THREE.SphereBufferGeometry then the scripts will be faster and have higher resolution

+## Features